wangruinlp/gbwe/README.md

 For monolingual embedding, the corpus is just the raw monolingual corpus.
 Such as:

-"le th¨¨me du bonheur devient ¨¤ la mode parmi les chercheurs ."
+"le thème du bonheur devient à la mode parmi les chercheurs ."

 For bilingual embedding, the corpus is a combination of a foreign sentence and a target sentence.
 Such as:

-"le th¨¨me du bonheur devient ¨¤ la mode parmi les chercheurs . there is a huge wave of interest in happiness , among researchers ."
+"le thème du bonheur devient à la mode parmi les chercheurs . there is a huge wave of interest in happiness , among researchers ."

 There are some perl files for PMI based graph constructions.